 - Dirtiest sheets: Delaware — 16.67% wash at least once a week

-While most younger Americans sleep in on weekends or days off to catch up on rest, that behavior also declines with age.
-The steepest drop—nearly a quarter (23%)—occurs between Gen X and Baby Boomers, indicating that retirement likely plays a role in reducing the difference between weekdays and weekends in Baby Boomers’ schedules.
+While most younger Americans sleep in on weekends to catch up on rest, that behavior declines as people age.
+The steepest drop (23%) occurs between Gen X and Baby Boomers, indicating retirement likely reduces the difference between weekday and weekend schedules.

 - 83% of Gen Z sleep in on days off